ryangoogle/vizzy/README.md

 By email: vizzy-support@google.com
 By visiting this page on our website: https://github.com/ryangoogle/vizzy

-# vizzy

-The Vizzy App
+# The Vizzy App Privacy Policy
-Privacy Policy
 Last Updated: January 6, 2026
 1. Introduction
 Google ("we," "our," or "us") operates the The Vizzy App mobile application.
 We are committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible manner.